-A distributor shall issue settlement statements to retailers covering the cost of competitive electricity services and other relevant costs and credits calculated as described in Chapters 3 and 4.
-A distributor shall issue settlement statements on each business day according to the meter reading and billing cycle associated with the consumers being billed.
+A distributor shall issue settlement statements to retailers covering the cost of competitive electricity services and other relevant costs and credits calculated as described in Chapters 3 and reading and billing cycle associated with the consumers being billed.
 Settlement statements shall be communicated according to the EBT System.